-A survey conducted by The Economist Intelligence Unit, has found that having an international study experience as part of your education can be hugely beneficial.
+A survey conducted by The Economist Intelligence Unit found that having an international study experience as part of your education can be hugely beneficial.

 Commissioned by Kaplan, the Going Global report ( 1.43MB) also found that most students actually have access to international experiences during their studies.
 Despite this, most students either decline the opportunity, or don’t realise that it’s available to them.